John Gibbons: Second stint with Toronto (2013–2018)

 On April 5, 2016, after a 3–2 loss to the Tampa Bay Rays ended on a questionable slide by José Bautista which was ruled as a double play, Gibbons stated, "Maybe we'll come out and wear dresses tomorrow.
 Maybe that's what everybody's looking for."
 A day later, after he received criticism for his initial comment, he said that "the world needs to lighten up a little bit".
 On May 17, Gibbons was suspended three games by Major League Baseball for his role in a benches-clearing incident between the Blue Jays and Texas Rangers on May 15 involving Rangers infielder Rougned Odor and Blue Jays outfielder José Bautista.
 On September 11, Gibbons was ejected for the eighth time in the 2016 season, tying the team's single-season record set by Bobby Cox; he led the major leagues in 2016.
 In 2016, he was successful on a lower percentage of replay challenges than any other MLB manager with 10 or more challenges, at 38.8%.
 The Blue Jays made the playoffs for the second consecutive season, and defeated Baltimore in the Wild Card Game to advance.
 In the Division Series, the Blue Jays swept the Texas Rangers in three games.
 Toronto was eliminated by the Cleveland Indians in the Championship Series, four games to one.

 On April 1, 2017, Gibbons signed a two-year extension with the Blue Jays, that also included an option for the 2020 season.
 In 2017, he was again successful on a lower percentage of replay challenges than any other MLB manager with 10 or more challenges, at 26.7%.

 On September 26, 2018, it was confirmed by the Blue Jays that Gibbons would not return for the 2019 season.
 Toronto mayor John Tory proclaimed the 26th as "John Gibbons Day" in Toronto, noting Gibbons' "tremendous contributions to the Toronto Blue Jays franchise."
 His final game was a 9–4 loss to the Tampa Bay Rays.
 The Blue Jays finished the 2018 season with a 73–89 record.
 In 2018 he was ejected seven times, more than any other manager in the major leagues.
 During his second stint as Blue Jays manager, he finished with a record of 488 wins and 484 losses.
 Overall, Gibbons has a 793–789 record from both stints as Blue Jays manager.

+New York Mets

+On November 22, 2023, it was announced that Gibbons was expected to be hired as the bench coach of the New York Mets.
+Gibbons announced his departure from the Mets in 2025, after two seasons in the role.